andrescosta/jobico-fn/GUIDE.md

      cli show deploy <tenant id> <definition id>
      ```
    - **Environment(experimental)**
-     -  The `show env` command prints information about the nodes that composed a Jobico's cluster.
+     -  The `show env` command prints information about the nodes that composed a Jobico-fn's cluster.
 This information provided is currently not used by the platform at this moment.

      ```bash
      cli show env